Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: Extending the FWPD to problems with Absent Features

 \section{Extending the FWPD to problems with Absent Features}

-This appendix discusses an extension of the proposed FWPD to the case of absent features or structural missingness.
-As discussed earlier in Section \ref{contrib}, the fundamental difference between the problems of missing and absent features is that two points observed in the same subspace and having identical observed features should (unlike the missing data problem) essentially be considered identical instances in the case of absent features, as the unobserved features are known to be non-existent.
+This appendix proposes an extension of the FWPD measure to the case of absent features or structural missingness.
+The principal difference between missing and absent features lies in the fact that the unobserved features are known to be undefined in the latter case, unlike the former.
+Therefore, while it makes sense to add penalties for features which are observed for only one of the data instances (as the very existence of such a feature sets the points apart), it makes little sense to add penalties for features which are undefined for both the data points.
+This is in contrast to problems with unstructured missingness where a feature missing from both the data instances is known to be defined for both points (which potentially have distinct values of this feature).
+Thus, the fundamental difference between the problems of missing and absent features is that two points observed in the same subspace and having identical observed features should (unlike the missing data problem) essentially be considered identical instances in the case of absent features, as the unobserved features are known to be non-existent.
 But, in case of the unobserved features being merely unknown (rather than being non-existent), such data points should be considered distinct because the unobserved features are likely to have distinct values (making the points distinct when completely observed).
+Hence, it is essential to add penalties for features missing from both points in the case of missing features, but not in the case of absent features.
 Keeping this in mind, we can modify the proposed FWPD (essentially modifying the proposed FWP) as defined in the following text to serve as a dissimilarity measure for structural missingness.

 Let the dataset $X_{abs}$ consist of $n$ data instances $\mathbf{x}_i$ ($i \in \{1, 2, \cdots, n\}$).
 Let $\zeta_{\mathbf{x}_i}$ denote the set of features on which the data point $\mathbf{x}_i \in X_{abs}$ is defined.